-In warmer months, it’s tempting to crank the AC or plant yourself in front of the nearest fan.
+In summer, it’s tempting to crank the AC or plant yourself in front of the nearest fan.
 But these aren’t the only tricks to keeping cool.
 It turns out there are plenty of ways to buffer your home from the heat without racking up your electric bill.
 And they’ll make you feel like a DIY champ, too.

 Keep your cool, and…

 1. Keep your blinds closed.

 As simple as this tip may seem, Family Handyman notes that up to 30 percent of unwanted heat comes via windows, and utilizing shades, curtains and the like can save you up to 7 percent on bills and lower indoor temperatures by up to 20 degrees.
 In other words, closing the blinds essentially prevents your home from becoming a miniature greenhouse, which is especially the case with south- and west-facing windows.

 Blackout curtains block sunlight, naturally insulating the rooms in which they’re installed.
 Consumer Reports recommends neutral-colored curtains with white plastic backings to reduce heat gain by up to 33 percent.

 Closing off unused rooms will prevent cool air from filling those areas during the hottest part of the day, rather than cooling faster the areas you’re actually using.
 You’ll want to capitalize on the cooler night hours, too, letting air flow naturally through your home.